rpavlov/overbond/README.md

     $ ./spread --benchmark --curve -i sample_input.csv

-Depending on your desired output supply -c or -b for just curve or benchmark.
+Depending on your desired output, supply just -c or -b for either curve or benchmark calculation respectively.

     $ ./spread -h

 If confused.

+# Prerequisites

+ruby >= 2.4.2

 # Technical choices

 * BigDecimal for working with decimals/money.
 * CSV for parsing csv inputs.

-# Prerequisites

-ruby >= 2.4.2

 # Testing